Maria Hertogh: Custody battle

 As Aminah and Maria exited the court via the back door, a car from the consulate was waiting to take Maria away.
 Maria refused to enter the car and clung on to Aminah, both shouting in Malay that they would kill themselves rather than be separated.
 A large crowd quickly formed around the commotion.
 It was only after much persuasion that Aminah agreed to enter the car together with Maria and pay a visit to her lawyer, who explained that Maria had to be given up until an appeal was made.
-The duo then parted in tears, with Maria returned to York Hill for temporary safekeeping.
+The duo then parted in tears, with Maria returned to the convent for temporary safekeeping.

-Maria stayed at York Hill for two more months under a further order from the Chief Justice pending appeal, which was filed on 28 July.
-The verdict was an over-ruling of the earlier decision.
-Aside from the ex parte order to hand Maria to the Social Welfare Department, the Appellate Court found ambiguity in the Dutch Consul-General's representation of Maria's natal father, a rather minor and technical detail but apparently significant enough under the circumstance.
+Maria stayed at the convent for two more months under a further order from the Chief Justice pending appeal, which was filed on 28 July.
+The verdict was an overruling of the earlier decision; aside from the ex parte order to hand Maria to the Social Welfare Department, the Appellate Court found ambiguity in the Dutch Consul-General's representation of Maria's natal father.
 Both Aminah and Maria were overjoyed.

 Controversial marriage

-On 1 August 1950, Maria was married by way of a nikah gantung (truncated marriage to be consummated when both parties were of the age of majority, valid under Islamic law) to 21-year-old Mansoor Adabi, a Kelantan-born teacher-in-training at the Bukit Panjang Government School.
-As the marriage had been solemnised in Singapore, English law controlled the validity of the marriage rather than Malayan law (if say, she had married instead in Terengganu) – this was one of the factors that set up the court confrontation against her natal parents.
+On 1 August 1950, Maria was married by way of a nikah gantung (to be consummated when both parties were of age, valid under Islamic law) to 21-year-old Mansoor Adabi, a Kelantan-born teacher-in-training at the Bukit Panjang Government School.
+The marriage was later speculated to have been a manoeuvre by Aminah to prevent further retrieval attempts by the Hertoghs; Maria returned to live with Aminah after the wedding night, and the marriage was never consummated.
+Because the marriage had been solemnised in Singapore, which was at that time under British rule, British law controlled the validity of the marriage rather than Malayan law.

-The marriage could have been a manoeuvre by Aminah to prevent further retrieval attempts by the Hertoghs, as Maria returned to live with Aminah after the wedding night and the new couple never consummated their marriage (this was also the conclusion reached by Justice Brown in the court case).
-Whether such speculation was true was unimportant in the subsequent development of events, in which Maria, a willing bride nonetheless, became the central figure.
-Of Adabi, Maria remembered decades later that "he was a good husband and really understood my needs".

-The first challenges on the appropriateness of the marriage actually came from the Muslim community.
-On 10 August a Muslim leader wrote to The Straits Times, pointing out that although Islamic law permits the marriage of girls starting after puberty (which Maria had reached a year earlier), there were Muslim countries such as Egypt that legislated for a minimum marriage age of 16.
+The first challenges on the marriage's validity came from within the Muslim community.
+On 10 August, a Muslim leader wrote to The Straits Times, pointing out that although Islamic law permits the marriage of girls starting after puberty (which Maria had reached a year earlier), there were Muslim countries such as Egypt that legislated for a minimum marriage age of 16.
 He added, however, that it would not be in the interest of "the friendly understanding... between Christians and Muslims" to object to the marriage since it had already taken place.
-The latter view was held by the Muslim population at large, albeit in a more antagonistic mood against the Dutch and Europeans at large.
+The latter view was held by the majority of the Muslim population, albeit in a more antagonistic mood against the Dutch and Europeans at large.